 9 Tips to Become a Better Driver

 What makes a good driver?
-I don’t know.
-I’ve driven a few 100,000 kilometers, have deepened (racing) and extended (motorcycles, dirt bikes, ATVs) my skills, I fit stereotypes (German who loves BMWs)—and yet I also screwed up (one full and two quarter accidents) and do cuss a lot.
-I’m probably just a driver who cares.
+I don’t know whether I know.
+I’ve driven a few 100,000 kilometers, have deepened (racing) and extended (motorcycles, dirt bikes, ATVs) my skills, I fit stereotypes (German who loves BMWs)—and I’ve also screwed up (one full and two quarter accidents) and do cuss a lot.
+What I do know is that I’m a driver who cares.

 As such I still do have a few ideas on what makes people better drivers, complementing earlier thoughts.
-During my ongoing travels I’m not driving very often, so I don’t want to let go of all the passion.
+During my ongoing travels I’m not driving very often, so I don’t want to see all the passion fade.

 Figure: The author as seen from a not-yet-carsick passenger.

 - Use Turn Signals (When They Matter)